-In this article we are going to be exploring the important topic of nutrition and how it is essential to amalgamate previous articles with what we have understood about cutting edge exercise routines and the critical aspects in my view, regarding its combination with movement and subsequent mind control with the introduction of nutrition tips for exercise while we are effecting these previous three being another major component and to be safe, free of potential injuries, aches and pains, to keep us fit, healthy and active well into the future.
+In this article we are going to be exploring the important topic of nutrition.
+How it is essential to amalgamate previous articles with what we have understood about cutting edge exercise routines.
+Critical aspects in my view, regarding its combination with movement and subsequent mind control.
+The introduction of nutrition tips for exercise while we are effecting these previous three being another major component.
+Consequently, a safe, free of potential injuries, aches, pains, to keep us fit, healthy and active well into the future.

 Nutrition- How does it relate to exercise

 We engage our muscles when we do exercise and they are reliant on the kind and types of nutrition inherent that is provided to them when we eat including our long term dietary habits.
-It is a well known That a healthy overall diet is synonymous with good health.
+A healthy overall diet is synonymous with good health.
 Our bodies are unable to operate properly without them and does not generate them naturally.
 We therefore need to augment them for the proper health of our cells.
 The phenomena that nutrition supplied before, during and after our exercise session may not only affect the quality of the session but also on occasion improve the end result too.

 Protein is a major requirement.
 It aids in regulation of body function’s through synthesizing enzymes a class of proteins charged with maintaining chemical reactions.
-They are also involved in energy production and inter cellular communication.
+Furthermore, protein serves a function in energy production and inter cellular communication.
 The U.S. Department for Agriculture advocates daily intakes equivalent of 56 grams for men and 46 grams for women.
 It provides two healing remedies when we exercise.
-Firstly it aids in building muscle fibers while repairing tissue which may have been affected while exercising.
-Including quality high protein in our diet (2 grams for every 1 kilogram we physically weigh) provides muscle mass that in time may increase physical power during future subsequent exercise routines.
-Secondly protein containing branched chain amino acids found in whey (milk protein) may aid the recovery of muscles allowing for further exercise earlier than previously thought possible.
+The first builds muscle fibres and repair tissue affected during exercising.
+In the second remedy protein containing branched chain amino acids found in whey (milk protein) help the recovery of muscles.

 Starches and sugars are the carbohydrates supplying the main energy muscles call upon when they perform exercise.
-Therefore, the carbohydrates consumed before you start exercising are not only burnt as fuel but accumulate as Glycogen (part of the B1 complex of Vitamins) in both our muscles and liver and it is drawn upon by them while exercising to maintain momentum.
+Carbohydrates we take in the food that we eat before we start exercising are burnt as fuel during exercise.
+They also accumulate as storage Glycogen (part of the B1 complex of Vitamins) in both our muscles and liver.
+Our muscles and liver both absorb it during exercise to maintain momentum.
 Glycogen is additionally important after exercise as the physical effort expended runs down Glycogen levels stored.
 Glycogen replenished during or after a session also allows for a faster recovery period in preparation for our next session.
 Here again ingesting approximately 1-1.5 grams of carbohydrates per kilogram body weight immediately after our session achieves this maximization process.

 Remaining sufficiently hydrated is essential and thus water is a very important nutrient while exercising.
 It is critical to replace fluid lost through the act of sweating and expulsion of fluid in heavy breathing.
 Additionally intake of water maintains heart rate from accelerating too high which also assists in regulating our body temperature.
-The American Council for Exercise informs that losing a liter of fluid causes a heart rate increase of eight beats per minute.
+The American Council for Exercise informs.
+Losing a litre of fluid causes a heart rate increase of eight beats per minute.
 Should fluid loss remains unabated our core temperature may become abnormally elevated.
-To remain safe during an exercise session therefore we must ensure that before, during and after that session the intake through drinking water is a constant.
+To remain safe during an exercise session therefore.
+We must ensure that before, during and after that session the intake through drinking water is a constant.

 What should I Eat When Working Out

-We have already learned that what we eat is very important and have already ascertained that our exercise session may be affected either positively or negatively by what we eat.
-So which foods are we to avoid, what foods are we to adopt and which shall we jettison out of our lives
+We have already learned that what we eat is very important.
+Our exercise session is affected both positively or negatively depending on what we eat.
+So which foods are we to avoid, what foods are we to adopt.
+Which shall we jettison out of our lives

 We require good quality carbohydrates, lean protein heart healthy fats ( olive oil, canola oil, salmon, tuna, trout, striped bass, mackerel, herring and sardines, almonds, walnuts, pecans, peanuts, flax seeds, hemp seeds & avocados) and very importantly fluids prior to exercise session commencing.

-Since our muscles need carbohydrates foods such as cereals (the not in a packet breakfast variety), rice, pasta,fruits, breads and vegetables to obtain a surge of energy.
+Since our muscles need carbohydrates.
+Foods such as cereals (not in a packet breakfast variety), rice, pasta,fruits, breads and vegetables.
+These are where we obtain a surge of energy.

 What Is The Best Food To Eat Before A Workout

-There is no specific meal required to eat before our exercise session starts.
-However, we need to concentrate our taste buds on the following: Moderate Carbohydrates and Protein, Low Fiber, Low Fat, Include Water and Include Foods that you know you are able to tolerate.
+No specific meal is required to be eaten before we start of our exercise session.
+However, we need to concentrate our taste buds on the following.
+Moderate carbohydrates and protein, low fibre, low fat, include water and foods that you know you are able to tolerate.
 These may include one slice of cheese pizza, a grilled chicken sandwich will fit the agenda.
 All fried foods including chips should not be on our thoughts or on a plate in front of us.
-Neither should there be any thoughts in our minds to try out new foods as we may be intolerant to them and are not aware of it.
+Neither should there be any thoughts in our minds to try out new foods.
+We may be intolerant to them and are not aware of it.

 How much water should we drink

-We should always aim as we have already learned to be well hydrated.
-To keep on the right side drink plenty of fluids about 2 cups (16 ounces) with the meal and approximately 2 hours before commencing the session.
+We need to be well hydrated always.
+To keep on the right side drink plenty of fluids about 2 cups (16 ounces) with the meal.
+This should be approximately 2 hours before commencing the session.

 Is it bad to exercise on an empty stomach in the morning

 It really depends on the type of exercise planned.
-If it is a planned exercise routine that is not overly arduous or a brisk walk in the park an empty stomach is normally fine.
+If it is a planned exercise routine that is not overly arduous.
+A brisk walk in the park an empty stomach is also normally fine.
 Perhaps a glass of water before heading out of the door is in order and sensible.
-If the exercise is for a longer duration then eat some easy-to-digest carbohydrates ( a slice of toast, half a plain bagel, a cup of fruit cocktail or a banana and drinking a glass of water when finished) to help top up the fuel.
+Eat some easy-to-digest carbohydrates before the exercise when it is planned over a longer duration.
+A slice of toast, half a plain bagel, a cup of fruit cocktail or a banana .
+Drink a glass of water when finished to help top up the fuel.

 Do you need to eat protein after exercising

-It may be a very wise decision to do so, as it aids our muscles to recover and grow as we have identified previously so advisable.
-Note it is irrelevant to our muscles if protein is coming from a glass of chocolate milk, a whey protein shake or a hard boiled egg.
-Whatever is selected more is definitely not better as all that is required by our muscles is 10 – 20 grams of protein.
+It is a very wise decision to eat protein after exercise.
+It aids our muscles to recover and grow so advisable.
+Note, it is irrelevant to our muscles how protein is coming to them.
+Whether it is a glass of chocolate milk, a whey protein shake or from a hard boiled egg.
+No matter what is selected, more is not better.
+All that is required by our muscles is 10 – 20 grams.